 Community Service Grants

-The New Zealand Dental Association (NZDA) is proud to announce the Wrigley Company Foundation Community Service Grants programme.
+The New Zealand Dental Association (NZDA) is proud to announce the Mars Wrigley Foundation Community Service Grants programme.
 The programme encourages oral health professionals to design and implement oral health initiatives in high risk populations throughout New Zealand and Pacific Islands.

 This year US$30,000 is available to go towards vital oral health programmes and projects across New Zealand.
 The grants programme is providing five grants to the value of USD$1,000 each, five grants to the value of US$3,000 each and one grant of USD$10,000.